ENAwareness/porto-recipes/README.md

-This is a portfolio of a recipes making by HTML.
+This is a portfolio of a recipes for practice